ColumbiaRoad/react-tech-corner/README.md

 The following [example](https://react-dnd.github.io/react-dnd/examples-drag-around-naive.html) might be of use to you.

 ----
-__psst__ if you want find out how these tasks look when done, you might want to check the branches of this repository.
+_psst_** - if you want find out how these tasks look when done, you might want to check the branches of this repository.